return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/netronome/nfp/nfp_net_ctrl_h.rst

 Description
 -----------

-The configuration BAR is 8K in size, but on the NFP6000, due to THB-350, 32k needs to be reserved.
+The configuration BAR is 8K in size, but due to THB-350, 32k needs to be reserved.

 .. _`nfp_net_rx_offset`: